 Film Programming

-I am a freelance film programmer and curator with a specialised interest in disability representation and LGBTQ+ stories.
+I am a queer, deafblind, freelance film programmer and curator with a specialised interest in disability representation.
 You can read more about my programming experience and projects below:

-I was President of RGU Film Society whilst I was studying at Robert Gordon University, and I organised and led a short film festival in 2019.
+I was President of RGU Film Society whilst studying at Robert Gordon University, where I organised and led a short film festival in 2019.

 I have been a submissions previewer for a number of festivals, including Take One Action!
 Film Festivals, Women X Film Festival, London Short Film Festival, and Edinburgh Short Film Festival.

 In 2020, I underwent Cinema For All’s Access Launchpad scheme to gain more practical knowledge about the running of a community cinema.
-With funding support from Cinema For All and Film Hub Scotland, I delivered an online screening and Q&A as part of Caption This Cinema.
+With funding support from Cinema For All and Film Hub Scotland, I delivered an online screening and Q&A as part of my pop-up cinema, Caption This Cinema.

 In 2021, I completed a Film Curation Fellowship as part of Aya Film’s Curate-It.
 I curated Left For Deaf, a collection of short films exploring disability and deafness in the horror and thriller genres, which was available to watch through Curate-It’s screening platform.

-I was honoured to be invited to be a Judge for Deaffest’s TV & Film Awards 2022.
+In 2022, I was honoured to be invited to be a Judge for Deaffest’s TV & Film Awards.

-For Edinburgh Filmhouse and Belmont Filmhouse, I curated a weekender of films to celebrate Deaf Awareness Week.
-You can find out more about the Belmont Filmhouse weekender and the Edinburgh Filmhouse weekender.
+For Edinburgh Filmhouse and Belmont Filmhouse, I curated a weekender of films to celebrate Deaf Awareness Week, which included A Quiet Place 2 and Sound of Metal.

-I was a lead programmer for the 2023 edition of BFI’s Busting the Bias Film Festival, and I curated a short film programme.
-ECLECTIC screened at BFI Southbank and was available on BFI Player.
+I was a lead programmer for the 2023 edition of BFI’s Busting the Bias Film Festival, which was later rebranded to We Crip Film Festival.
+I curated a short film programme titled ECLECTIC, which screened at BFI Southbank and was made available on BFI Player.

-For the release of Is There Anybody Out There?, I was involved in curating and organising a roundtable event and panel event on behalf of Conic Films.
+For the release of Ella Glendining’s Is There Anybody Out There?, I was involved in curating and organising a roundtable event and a panel event on behalf of Conic Films.

 In 2024, I worked with Take One Action!
 Film Festival, Scottish Queer International Film Festival (SQIFF), and Edinburgh Deaf Festival to curate a programme of short films exploring Deaf and disabled perspectives, intersectional identities, queer ecology, and our connection to the natural world and climate justice.
 Titled ‘Our World: Signs for the Future’, the first screening took place at the Edinburgh Deaf Festival.
 An expanded programme and filmmaker Q&A took place at the 2024 edition of SQIFF.